jototland/stackedit_workspace/statistikknotater/bayesian.md

 $$ f_{\mu|\phi}(\mu|\phi, m_0,n_0) =
 \sqrt {\frac {n_0 \phi} {2 \pi}} e^{\left(-\frac 1 2 n_0 \phi (\mu -m_0)\right)} $$

-It turns out that  the marginal distribution of the inverse of the variance, the precision, is
+It turns out that the conjugate prior for the inverse of the variance (the precision) is a Gamma distribution

 $$ \phi \sim \textrm{Gamma}(\frac {v_0} 2, \frac {s_0^2v_0} 2) $$